-4.3.6 The floorspace taken up by convenience outlets varies between the market towns in the County.
-In Abergavenny, 17% of floorspace is taken up by convenience outlets.
+- 4.3.6 The floorspace taken up by convenience outlets varies between the market towns in the County.
+In Abergavenny, 18% of floorspace is taken up by convenience outlets.
 This compares to 20% in Monmouth and 24% in Chepstow.
-So whilst the opening of the Morrison's store has significantly increased the percentage of floorspace accounted for by convenience uses in the CSA of Abergavenny it still lags behind the other two market towns.

-- 4.3.7 In addition to the retail and service uses, Abergavenny town centre contains a number of important non-retail uses including, the Council offices and Town Hall, a library, museum, tourist information centre and other tourist attractions.
+So whilst the opening of the Morrison's store has significantly increased the percentage of floorspace accounted for by convenience uses in the CSA of Abergavenny it still lags behind the other two market towns. - 4.3.7 In addition to the retail and service uses, Abergavenny town centre contains a number of important non-retail uses including, the Town Council offices and Town Hall, a library, museum, tourist information centre and other tourist attractions.
 There is a police station, and doctor's surgery, churches and chapels, private sector offices and a significant number of residential dwellings both within and adjacent to the commercial centre. - 4.3.8 Outside of the CSA, there are a number of small corner and petrol filling station shops providing a retail offer outside of the town centre.
-Furthermore, there are three other major retail developments; Waitrose at Llanfoist (2,325 m2), Bailey's DIY on Brecon Road (814 m2) and an edge of centre Aldi store (860m2). - 4.3.9 Outside of the immediate vicinity of the town centre, Neighbourhood Centres provide a retail offer of a local nature.
+Furthermore, there are three other major retail developments; Waitrose at Llanfoist (2,325 m2), Bailey's DIY on Brecon Road (814 m2) and an edge of centre Aldi store (860m2).
+At the time of writing planning permission had been granted for the extension of the Aldi store and associated car park. - 4.3.9 Outside of the immediate vicinity of the town centre, Neighbourhood Centres provide a retail offer of a local nature.
 Abergavenny has three such centres located at The Mardy, Hillcrest Road and Rother Avenue.
 These centres do not feature as part of this survey, however, the composition of each is as follows: